claustrofob/Router/README.md

 // From anywhere with access to the router router.dismiss()

-// Or use the environment value in your destination view struct DetailView: View {
+// Or use the standart environment value in your destination view struct DetailView: View {
-    @Environment(\.close) private var close
+    @Environment(\.dismiss) private var dismiss

     var body: some View {
         Button("Close") {
-            close()
+            dismiss()
         }
     }
 }